szge/model_confidence/README.md

 # model_confidence
 a minimal tool for generating a "confidence score" from a LLM's next token distribution

+this all began with my friend's question, "why can't LLMs know when they're hallucinating?"

+my thought was that you could try and get a sense of a model's confidence based on its token distribution.
+intuition: tighter distribution = more confidence, wider distribution = less confidence

+### how it works

+TODO:
+- add executable to makefile
+- accept command-line arguments (model path, window, input string)
+- benchmark (full logit sort vs top n)

 ### Instructions
 1. Clone repo i.e. `git clone https://github.com/szge/model_confidence.git`